• Skip to primary navigation

 • No Walnuts / No Nuts - If you don't like walnuts, feel free to use the nut of your choice.
 We frequently substitute the same amount of chopped pecans.
 If you want to omit nuts altogether, chocolate chips, gluten free granola, and blueberries all make great substitutions.

-How Do You Make Banana Pancakes
+How to Make Gluten-Free Banana Pancakes

 A ripe banana being mashed with a fork on a white plate.